 For some time now, I’ve had a Swallows and Amazons mug at home, which I use to keep my pens in.
-Featuring the design of the Jonathan Cape book jacket, it was given to me by Scruffie Buchanan who stocked the full set of Arthur Ransome mugs in her shop in Malta, aptly called The Museum of Childhood.
+Featuring the design of the Jonathan Cape book jacket, it was given to me by Scruffie Buchanan who stocked the full set of Arthur Ransome mugs in her shop aptly called The Museum of Childhood.
 I treasure it as a part of mine.
-It is really difficult to find these now.
-Thy have become collectors’ items.
+It is difficult to find these now.
+They have become collectors’ items.

-Not long ago I was presented with this handsome mug from Hill Top cottage at Ealinghearth, by Stephen and Janine Sykes when they showed me around the Ransome’s last home, which they have been restoring in the Lake District.
+Not long ago I was presented with this handsome mug from Hill Top Cottage at Ealinghearth, by Stephen and Janine Sykes when they showed me around the Ransome’s last home, which they have restored in the Lake District.

 I’ve just discovered that it is possible to buy mugs depicting scenes from the film of Swallows & Amazons (1974).
 This one (above) is quite fun as it resembles the cover of ‘The Making of Swallows and Amazons (1974)’ There are others:

 There are various scenes, but if you want to drink to Captain Flint walking the plank, you can.